kifferltd/open-mika/vm-ext/bytecodetest/doc/BytecodeEmulationTestPlan.md

 The definitive specification of bytecode behaviours is _The Java Virtual Machine Specification_ (JVMS), specifically _Chapter 6.
 The Java Virtual Machine Instruction Set_.
 The version for Java 1.6 can be found at <https://docs.oracle.com/javase/specs/jvms/se15/html/jvms-6.html>.
 As this version covers Java 1.6, it includes descriptions of features such as generics or "dynamic" method indication which were not present in Java 1.4 (the JVMS for 1.4 is not available online, only in second-hand bookshops).
 The descriptions below are derived from the JVMS by removing references to these features.

+## Note on "first active use"

+The first active use of a class will cause the class to be initialized, causing its static initializer (`<clinit>`) to be run if it has one.
+If the static initializer throws an uncaught exception, this will be wrapped in a `java.lang.ExceptionInInitializerError` which will be thrown wherever the first active use occurred.
+The original exception can be obtained and examined by calling `getCause()` on the ExceptionInInitializerError.

+The following operations constitute an "active use":
+- creating an instance of the class (new)
+- invoking a static method of the class (invokestatic)
+- reading or writing a static field which is not afinal field initialized to a compile-time constant (getstatic, puststatic)
+- certain reflective operations
+- initializing a subclass of the class
+- running the class's `main()` method from the command line.

 ## Plan

 ### Non-instance opcodes : ldc\*, putstatic, getstatic, invokestatic